SamCH93/ppReplication/README.md

 make drunpdf
 ```

-this should output the file `pppooling.pdf` in the paper directory.
-The Docker
+this should output the file `ppreplication.pdf` in the paper directory.
+The
-approach takes a bit longer but reruns our analyses in a Docker container which
+Docker approach takes a bit longer but reruns our analyses in a Docker container
-encapsulates the computational environment (R and R package versions) that was
+which encapsulates the computational environment (R and R package versions) that
-used in the original analysis.
+was used in the original analysis.
 The only way this approach could become
 irreproducible is when the [rocker/verse](https://hub.docker.com/r/rocker/verse)
 base image becomes unavailable and/or the MRAN snapshot of CRAN becomes
 unavailable.